 The Business Information Technology (BIT) program is a combination of information technology (IT) and business management.
 A field like business information technology is interdisciplinary in nature, meaning that it combines several areas of study and expertise into one.
 To fully understand what BIT is, it is helpful to understand its components.
-The first component is information technology, which is broadly defined as the science of processing information.
-Increasingly, it involves processing and analyzing information digitally, with the aid of computers.
+The first component is information technology, which is broadly defined as the science of processing information, and increasingly involves processing and analyzing information digitally, with the aid of computers.

 The Management Information Systems (MIS) discipline which is mainly found in Jordan and the region is, to some extent, similar to BIT.
-However, there are major differences that make Business Information Technology more attractive for employers and perhaps employees also which are:
+However, there are major differences that make Business Information Technology more attractive for employers, and perhaps employees, which are:

 1) BIT comprises information technology, i.e. relevant portions of applied computer science, to a much larger extent than MIS.

 2) BIT has substantial constructive features.
 This means that a major focus is on developing solutions for business problems.

 3) The emphasis of the BIT program is on enterprise system integration, and how to effectively employ the output of one system as an input to another system.

 Opportunities for BIT graduates lie in the analysis and optimization of business processes and related information processes, the planning, realization and management of information systems, in application-orientated system development, IT-supported business management on the basis of a unified view of the business and its environment as an information system, and communicative roles between IT and business.